Tuesday, April 9, 2013

 Princess Jolanda of Italy, eldest child of King Vittorio Emanuele and Queen Elena, and Count Giorgio Calvi di Bergolo were married today in "two short ceremonies," which "despite their simplicity, and strictly private character," were, according to the New York Times, "wonderfully impressive for their sumptuous setting."

-The civil ceremony was conducted by the President of the Senate, Tommaso Tittoni in the Ambassadors' Hall at the Quirinal Palace in Rome.
+The President of the Senate, Tommaso Tittoni, conducted the civil ceremony in the Ambassadors' Hall at the Quirinal Palace in Rome.
 The religious wedding, a Roman Catholic Service, took place in the palace's Pauline chapel.

 About an hour before the service, Princess Jolanda and her parents drove up "from the King's villa" outside Rome to the Quirinal Palace, where they entered by a side entrance.